jlopezbi/rhinoUnfolder/README.md

 Status
 ------

-rhinoUnwrapper is alpha software---it isn't finished yet.
+rhinoUnwrapper is alpha software—it isn't finished yet.
+Don't expect it to work for you.

 **Basic mesh unwrapping is working**!
 However, you will need to modify the code to apply it to your own mesh.